OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification/index.md

 Such pruning propagates through the whole topology.
 For example, the properties of a relationship template used in a requirement assignment of a node template which is not present are also not present.

-There are element-specific default conditions and type-specific default conditions.
+There are element-generic default conditions and type-specific default conditions.
-Element-specific default conditions are generic default conditions defined per element.
+Element-generic default conditions are generic default conditions defined per element.
-However, type-specific default conditions are defined per type, e.g., node type, and, thus, override element-specific default conditions.
+However, type-specific default conditions are defined per type, e.g., node type, and, thus, override element-generic default conditions.

 ### Optimization